Bi-National Academic Funding and Collaboration Dynamics: The Case of the German-Israeli Foundation: Abstract

 \section{Abstract}

 Academic grant programs are widely used to motivate international research collaboration and boost scientific impact across borders.
 Among these, bi-national funding schemes -- pairing researchers from just two designated countries -- are common yet understudied compared with national and multinational funding.
-In this study, we explore whether bi-national programs genuinely foster new collaborations, high-quality research, and lasting partnerships.
-To this end, we conducted a bibliometric case study of the German–Israeli Foundation (GIF), covering 642 grants, 2,386 researchers, and 52,847 publications.
-Our results show that GIF funding catalyzes collaboration during, and even slightly before, the grant period, but rarely produces long-lasting partnerships that persist once the funding concludes.
-By tracing co-authorship before, during, and after the funding period, clustering collaboration trajectories with temporally-aware K-means, and predicting cluster membership with ML models (best: XGBoost, 74\% accuracy), we find that 45\% of teams with no prior joint work become active while funded, yet activity declines symmetrically post-award; roughly one-third sustain collaboration longer-term, and a small subset achieve high, lasting output.
-Moreover, there is no clear pattern in the scientometrics of the team's operating as a predictor for long-term collaboration before the grant.
-This refines prior assumptions that international funding generally forges enduring networks.
-The results suggest policy levers such as sequential funding, institutional anchoring (centers, shared infrastructure, mobility), and incentives favoring genuinely new pairings have the potential to convert short-term boosts into resilient scientific bridges and inform the design of bi-national science diplomacy instruments.
+In this study, \review{we explore whether bi-national programs are associated with new collaborations and lasting partnerships.} To this end, we conducted an observational bibliometric case study of the German--Israeli Foundation (GIF), covering 642 grants, 2,386 researchers, and 52,847 publications.
+Our results show that GIF funding is associated with increased co-authorship behavior during, and even slightly before, the grant period, but it is rarely linked with long-lasting co-authorship patterns that persist once the funding concludes.
+By tracing co-authorship before, during, and after the funding period, clustering collaboration trajectories with temporally-aware K-means, and predicting cluster membership with ML models, we find that 45\% of teams with no prior co-authored publications become active while funded, yet activity declines rapidly post-award; roughly one-third sustain longer-term co-authorship activity, whereas only a small subset sustains high, lasting co-authorship activity.
+Moreover, the team's composition and bibliometrics are found to be largely insufficient in predicting co-authorship activity during and after the grant. \\

 \textbf{Keywords}: international collaboration; funding; collaboration sustainability; scientometrics; bi-national funding.